Lala Kent Talks ‘Vanderpump Rules’ Reunion Return, Will She Be Seen On Season 6?

 Lala Kent is preparing for her Vanderpump Rules return.

-While the singer and actress quit the Bravo reality show months ago, she ultimately chose to rejoin her co-stars for filming on the Season 5 reunion special, which took place in Los Angeles in early February, and during a new interview, she explained why she had a change of heart about participating in the taping.
+While the singer and actress quit the Bravo reality show months ago, she ultimately chose to rejoin her co-stars for filming on the Season 5 reunion special, which took place in Los Angeles in early February.
+During a new interview, she explained why she had a change of heart about participating in the taping.

 “I had Scheana reach out to me, Ariana, Tom, Lisa, obviously, so I felt like I had somewhat of a support system before I went in because I did tell my manager, ‘I will drive off a cliff before I’m at that reunion,'” Lala Kent recalled during a March 22 interview with TooFab.